EdinburghTravel Guide

 The weather in Edinburgh often gets a bad rap.
 It’s stereotyped as always being cold.
 The northern location and winds blowing off the North Sea mean this is (to some extent) unavoidably true.
 Use this to your advantage though – cold weather simply offers an excuse to have a wee dram of authentic Scotch whisky or cosy up in a cafe!
 To compensate for the cold winters, Edinburgh’s summer days are some of the longest in the country.
 During July, it will stay light until 10pm.
 There’s something to love about all of the Edinburgh seasons, so picking the best time to travel to Edinburgh really does come down to personal preference.

-This is the best time to travel if you can't deal with cold-weather vacations.
+This is the best time to travel if you can't deal with cold-weather holidays.
 Summer in Edinburgh is from late May to the end of August.
 Temperatures reach average highs of 20°C during the day.
 Heatwaves – anything 30°C and above – do happen in July and August.
 If this occurs, expect the parks and green spaces to be full of locals making the most of the sun and good weather.
 Appropriate clothing: Shorts, t-shirts, skirts and dresses, but a long-sleeved top for the evenings Don't forget: Sunscreen, and an umbrella for any summer showers

 From the end of November through to March, it gets cold in Edinburgh.
 The winter months bring plenty of rain and grey-sky days.
 The average temperate is around 1.5°C, but may feel colder with wind chill.
 Sunset can be as early as 4pm, but this is when the cosy pubs and clustered restaurants offering warm food really come into their own.
 Appropriate clothing: Jumpers, trousers, and thick coats Don't forget: Gloves, hats, scarves, and an umbrella for winter downpours